lastweek/fpga_readings/README.md

 - (Papers deal with BRAM, registers, on-board DRAM, and system DRAM)
 - [LEAP Scratchpads: Automatic Memory and Cache Management for Reconfigurable Logic, FPGA'11](https://people.csail.mit.edu/emer/papers/2011.02.isfpga.leap_scratchpads.pdf)
 	- Main design hierarchy: Use BRAM as L1 cache, use on-board DRAM as L2 cache, and host memory as the backing store.
 Everthing is abstracted away through their interface (similar to load/store).
 Programming is pretty much the same as if you are writing for CPU.
-	- Accoding to sec 2.2.2, its scratchpad controller, is using simple segment-based mapping scheme.
+	- According to sec 2.2.2, its scratchpad controller, is using simple segment-based mapping scheme.
 Like AmorphOS's one.
 - [LEAP Shared Memories: Automating the Construction of FPGA Coherent Memories, FCCM'14](http://people.csail.mit.edu/hjyang/papers/yang-fccm2014.pdf)
 	- Follow up work on LEAP Scratchpads, extends the work to have cache coherence between multiple FPGAs.
 	- Coherent Scatchpads with MOSI protocol.